lfoswald/lfoswald.github.io/_pages/nerd.md

   <img src="../images/ga3.jpg" width="200" />
 </p>

+If you haven't done so yet, I highly recommend experimenting with [Katharina Brunner's](https://katharinabrunner.de/generativeart/) generative art package in R.

 ### Wizarding School House Sorting Test

 ... some time ago, in an MSc Psychology course on Psychometrics, four friends and I were told that, as assignment for the course, we could basically construct any psychological test we're interested in.
 Really any construct?
 Sure.